Yves d'Alègre: Life

+He participated in the Assault on Nijmegen (1702) and the Defense of Bonn (1703), where he had to capitulate after holding the city for 3 weeks.

 He was captured on 18 July 1705 during the Battle of Elixheim, but freed on parole as a secret negotiator.
 After his negotiations failed, he was reimprisoned.
-In 1712 he was freed and the same year took part in the capture of Douai on 8 September, the siege of Quesnoy on 4 October and the siege of Bouchain on 11 October.
+In 1712 he was freed and the same year took part in the capture of Douai on 8 September, the siege of Quesnoy on 4 October and the Siege of Bouchain on 11 October.

 In 1706 he was appointed Governor of Saint-Omer, rising to Lieutenant-General of the Languedoc in 1707, then Governor of Metz in 1723; he was further promoted Marshal of France in 1724.
 Already a Knight of Malta, King Louis XV appointed him a Chevalier of the Order du Saint-Esprit in 1728.

 Marriage and issue

 On 29 August 1679 he married Jeanne (1658-1723), daughter of Jean de Giraud, lord of Donneville.
 They had five children: